 So, Why Art?

-Traditionally fermentation and distillation were a means to an end – a way to ensure all of that year's harvested grain did not go to waste.
+Traditionally, fermentation and distillation were a means to an end–a way to ensure all of that year's harvested grain did not go to waste.
 Later, that evolved into what became the marketing and selling of a viable product.
-Soon after you saw many producers - the Glen Grants, Old Taylors, Jim Beams – turn into the brands that we know well today.
+Soon after, you saw many producers—the Glen Grants, Old Taylors, Jim Beams—turn into the brands we know well today.
 Reverend Elijah Craig was the first to age whiskey in a charred oak barrel.
 Sure, that seems plausible… and it makes a hell of a story.

 Josh with circular yellow art